Jack Rife Beirnes: 2nd tour - 438 Squadron

 Beirnes led the squadron on operations ever deeper within the continent including missions in support of the ill-fated Operation Market Garden near Arnhem.
 This earned the squadron an additional battle honour.
-The last flight of his 2nd combat tour was on 9 October.
+The last flight of his second combat tour was on 9 October.
 On 13 October, he relinquished command of 438 Squadron to S/L Ross Reid D.F.C.

 For his leadership in combat, Beirnes was awarded the Distinguished Flying Cross on 24 October 1944.
 His citation, published in the London Gazette, read:

 Rest in Canada

-Beirnes was repatriated to Canada on 15 November 1944 for a well-deserved rest.
+Beirnes was repatriated to Canada on 15 November 1944 for a rest.
 He was transferred to No.8 (aircraft) Repair Depot in Winnipeg in charge of test pilots.
-He was only there for a short time going on 30 days leave in mid-February.
+He was only there for a short time, going on 30 days leave in mid-February.
 There he saw his baby son Gordon, born in August 1944, for the first time.
 These short few months in Winnipeg would unfortunately be the only time the family would be together.
 Events at the squadron back in Europe would greatly influence his future.
-His replacement at the head of 438 Sqn, S/L Reid's, tour expired on December 31 and relinquished command to Flight Lieutenant Peter Wilson who was killed the very next day on 1 January 1945 during an enemy dawn air raid on their airfield.
-Wilson was succeeded by the newly promoted S/L James Easson Hogg D.F.C. transferred from 440 Sqn on 20 January.
-Unfortunately, S/L Hogg lost his life in a training accident on 23 March 1945.
-Beirnes had already volunteered to return to Europe leaving Canada on 11 March 1945 and arriving in the UK on the 18th.
+The tour of his replacement at the head of 438 Squadron, S/L Reid, expired on 31 December, and he relinquished command to Flight Lieutenant Peter Wilson, who was killed the very next day, 1 January 1945, during an enemy dawn air raid on their airfield.
+Wilson was succeeded by the newly promoted S/L James Easson Hogg D.F.C., transferred from 440 Squadron on 20 January.
+Unfortunately, S/L Hogg lost his life in a training accident on 23 March.
+Beirnes had already volunteered to return to Europe and left Canada on 11 March, arriving in the UK on 18 March.